BrunoVernay/VM-images-packer/Readme.md

 Also note that the second disk will be created in the current folder as VDI, then exported in VirtualBox  as VMDK.

 ## More install info

+### OpenShift

+OpenShift Origin : There is a Master machine and a Node machine.

+They each use different disk setup to illustrate the possibilities.

+They use a static IP, so the VirtualBox addition could be avoided (it would speed up install and reduce the size).
+Actually, the kickstart file is almost suffisient.

+I tried to reduce the size of the Docker-Storage-Setup.
+But it is hard to go beyond 8Go.
+Maybe we need to play with parameters (DATA_SIZE, DATA_MINIMUM_SIZE ...)

 ### Fedora

 For usual stuff